-I was living and volunteering in the Great Rift Valley, the cradle of humankind.
+I was volunteering in the Great Rift Valley, the cradle of humankind.
 Though our species originated and evolved here, I was reminded that life is savage.
 Life is fragile.
 Life is wild.

 One of our duties at Soysambu Conservancy was to fix one of the hides.
 A hide is a small hut with a thatched roof, covered in dried grasses.
 It is camouflaged with its surroundings.
 The wildlife cannot see you, but you can see them.
 It’s the perfect place to watch wild birds and roaming predators.
 You can observe creatures in the wild behaving naturally without being noticed.

 Not only was the hide in desperate need of repair, but the path leading to it was completely overgrown.
 It was in the middle of the bush, in the middle of nowhere.
 This space was rarely frequented by people.
 The path to the hide was difficult to navigate, even in a sturdy Land Rover.
 The path had to be cleared before we could even think about fixing the hide.